alexkyllo/fake-faces/README.md

 ### GPU Support

+If you use the Docker method, the GPU support is provided the NVIDIA Docker support software (link above).

 If you use the `conda` method, the GPU support should be automatic because `tensorflow-gpu` is a dependency.